Skip to main content

 How to Double Major:

 1. Fill out the following petition form.
-In order for the petition to be reviewed, students must accurately complete the graduation plan, credit evaluation and commit to graduate as planned.
+In order for the petition to be reviewed, students must accurately complete the graduation plan and credit evaluation and commit to graduating as planned.

-• Note: Download form to fill in fields electronically.
+• Note: Download the form to fill the fields in electronically.

 2. Meet with the college advisement center of the primary major.